loicmarie/playground-8maVaWFU/markdowns/board_and_position.md

 ![Numerotation](img/numerotation.png)

+Using cartesian coordinates (x,y), we can observe that:
+* The coordinates (0,0) corresponds to the bit n°0
+* The coordinates (1,0) corresponds to the bit n°1
+* The coordinates (1,1) corresponds to the bit n°4
+* The coordinates (2,2) corresponds to the bit n°8

 As shown in the above image, in the cases where the board is `N < 64`, we can still work by simply setting the remaining **unused bits to zero**.